 But when the renegotiation got underway in August 2017, it became clear that the three sides were miles apart on a host of issues, from Canadian dairy policy to wages for Mexican autoworkers to whether the pact should eventually expire.
 The renegotiation was repeatedly delayed by threats, stalemates, and unclear motives.
 But on September 30, 2018, the parties agreed to a deal that was less an overhaul of NAFTA than a modest adjustment.
 The new trade pact, dubbed the United States–Mexico–Canada Agreement (USMCA; aka the new NAFTA or NAFTA 2.0) was ratified by all three countries and went into effect on July 1, 2020.

-The difficult, drawn-out process offered the following four lessons for the renegotiation of contracts.
+The difficult, drawn-out process offered the following lessons.

 1. Don’t Expect Artificial Deadlines to Work